vidispine/hull/hull/README.md

 ```

 To render this analoguously using the HULL library your chart needs to be [setup for using HULL](./doc/setup.md).
 In the following section we asume the parent Helm chart is named `hull-test` and we use the `helm template` command to test render the `values.yaml`'s.

 ### Minimal Example

-A minimal example of creating this result would mean to create a `values.yaml` like this in your parent chart (commented with some explanations).
-Note that some comfort features of HULL are explicitly disabled to obtain the output matching the above example closely:
+A minimal example of creating the expected result from above would be to create a `values.yaml` like below in your parent chart (commented with some explanations).
+Note that some features of HULL are explicitly disabled to obtain the output matching the above example closely:

 ```yaml
 hull: